Spectral Line Workshop

 cycleniter=25)

-We want to set a mask for all the channels at once when cleaning otherwise it will take ages to set individual masks for each channel.
-If the absorption was more complex then we may consider that.
-You must click the all channels button before generating the bask to do this.
-We want to clean until all the channels show noise like structure.
+We want to set a mask for all the channels at once when cleaning; otherwise, it will take ages to set individual masks for each channel.
+If the absorption were more complex, then we might consider that.
+You must click the' all channels' button (or shift + A if on MacOS) before generating the bask to do this.
+We want to clean until all the channels display a noise-like structure.

 box=offbox)['rms'][0]